todogroup/osposurvey/2021/questions.md

 * Utilities
 * Other

-49. If you would like to receive email about upcoming surveys and to receive a copy of these results, please provide your contact information.
-* First name
-* Last name
-* Email
+49. What is the name of your organization?
+(This information will not be published)
+* Name of Company / Organization / Academic Institution / Government Agency

-50. If you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.
+50. If you are interested in participating in an in-depth interview, please provide us with your name, email address, and the name of your organization.
 * Name
-* Enterprise or organization

-**Enter to win a $250 Visa gift card from The New Stack**

-51. Finally, if you want to participate in the sweepstakes, please enter your name and email address.
-* First name
-* Last name
+* Organization
 * Email address

 CUSTOM THANK YOU